studiochampgauche/headless-react-wordpress-boilerplate/README.md

 - If your element is an anchor, you can control the scroll behavior by adding `data-behavior="smooth|instant"`.
 If GSAP SmoothScroller Plugin is active, the default is `smooth`.
 Without the plugin, default is `instant`.

-- Checkout the component `Transitor.jsx` for edit your transition
+- Checkout the component `PageTransition.jsx` for edit your transition